 WAF fully supports HTTPS services.
 You just need to upload the SSL certificate and private key as instructed or select the Tencent Cloud-hosted certificate to use WAF for HTTPS traffic protection.

-Up to 20 forwarding IPs can be set for one protected domain name in WAF.
+Up to 20 intermediate IPs can be set for one protected domain name in WAF.

 Health check is enabled for WAF by default.
 WAF checks the connection status of all real server IPs.
 For the real server IP that does not respond, WAF will not forward requests to this IP until its connection status becomes normal.